CKKL-FM

-CKKL-FM (93.9 MHz) is a commercial radio station in Ottawa, Ontario.
-Owned by Bell Media, it broadcasts a country format branded as Pure Country 94.
+CKKL-FM (93.9 MHz) is a commercial radio station in Ottawa, Ontario, Canada.
+Owned by Bell Media, it broadcasts a country format branded as "Pure Country 94".
 CKKL's radio studios and offices are located in the Bell Media Building on George Street in Downtown Ottawa's ByWard Market.

 CKKL-FM has an effective radiated power (ERP) of 95,000 watts.
 The transmitter is in Camp Fortune, Quebec, within Gatineau Park.

 History

 CFRA-FM

 Frank Ryan originally launched the station on May 3, 1947 as CFRA-FM.
 At first it largely simulcast the programming of its sister station CFRA 560 AM (now on 580 kHz).
 In 1959, CFRA-FM began airing some separate programming.

 In 1961, Ryan sought approval to increase power from 860 watts to 146,000 watts via a new tower site at Camp Fortune.
 The Ryan Tower (named after Frank Ryan) would become the area's main radio and television transmission site.